Fourteen rescued from HMS Bounty in path of hurricane; two missing

 "The last we heard the ship was still upright," Simonin said, providing some hope the vessel could still be saved.

-The Bounty was about 90 miles (145 km) southeast of Hatteras, North Carolina, or roughly 160 miles (260 km) from the centre of Sandy, a Category 1 hurricane bearing down on the U.S. East Coast, the Coast Guard said.
+The Bounty was about 90 miles southeast of Hatteras, North Carolina, or roughly 160 miles from the center of Sandy, a Category 1 hurricane bearing down on the U.S. East Coast, the Coast Guard said.

 The original Bounty, a British transport vessel, gained infamy for a mutiny in Tahiti in 1789.